mkayontour/icinga-summit-workshop/docs/09-extend-environment.md

     charset: utf8
 ```

+To run the playbook again use the following command:

+`ansible-playbook -i ~/workshop/inventory play_icinga.yml`

+Afterwards check out your local IP address and access the webinterface.

+The Director Module should be visible and accessible to you.
+Happy monitoring :)

+### The End

 Thanks for taking part at the workshop.
 Hopefully you took away a good overview over the Icinga collection and its features.

 If you need further assistance with Ansible or Icinga, feel free to reach out to [NETWAYS GmbH](https://netways.de).